john-ejoke/john-ejoke/Threat_Intelligence/darkside-ransomware-threat-intel/README.md

 ---

-*This project was completed as part of a structured threat intelligence lab exercise at CyBlack SOC Academy.
+*This investigation was completed as part of a structured threat intelligence lab exercise at CyBlack SOC Academy.
 All analysis was conducted in a controlled, isolated environment.
 No malicious files were executed on production systems.*

 *: Ejoke John | [[LinkedIn]](https://www.linkedin.com/in/john-ejoke/) |